sukrumerey/OpenPNM-Examples/IO_and_Visualization/mat_load.rst

 Currently, this class has a built-in, but rather inflexible method that assumes the users knows what they are doing.
 Follow these instructions carefully:

-In order for the nework to import boundaries, the pore and throat data `ptype` and `ttype` must be present.
+In order for the network to import boundaries, the pore and throat data `ptype` and `ttype` must be present.

 +----------------+------------+----------------------------------+
 | Variable Name  | Value      | Description                      |